laassiliawissal/IoT-Starter/README.md

 # 7. Advanced Smart room:
 After we've learned the basics, let's create our simulated smart room that can be able to warn you if there is a fire at home, it turns on/off you air-conditionner depending on the room temprature and can water you internal flower spots if it sense that spots have no Humidity.
 In order to that follow these steps.
 ## 7.1. get the smart home flow
-copy "smart house flows" into your clipboard and import to your Node-RED flow editor. you should see the flow in the image bellow:
+copy [smart house flows.json](https://github.com/wissallaassiliabouchama/IoT-Starter/blob/master/smart%20house%20flows.json) into your clipboard and import to your Node-RED flow editor. you should see the flow in the image bellow:

 ![alt text](https://github.com/wissallaassiliabouchama/IoT-Starter/blob/wissallaassiliabouchama-patch-1/smart%20house%20simulation.png)